 What is Connecting Classrooms through Global Learning?

-Understanding the big issues that shape our world has never been more important.
+Understanding – and taking action on – the big issues that shape our world has never been more important.

 Issues like health and well-being, climate change, gender equality, and how to live sustainably affect – and connect – us all; wherever we are in the world.

-Connecting Classrooms through Global Learning supports schools across the globe to collaborate locally and internationally on and learn about these big issues.
-It helps teachers and pupils to enhance and develop the confidence, skills, knowledge, values and attitudes they need to thrive in an increasingly interconnected world – and create positive change as part of a whole-setting approach to Learning for Sustainability.
+Connecting Classrooms through Global Learning supports educators and learners across the globe to collaborate locally and internationally on and learn about these big issues.
+It helps them to enhance and develop the confidence, skills, knowledge, values and attitudes they need to thrive in an increasingly interconnected world – and create positive change as part of a whole-setting approach to Learning for Sustainability.

 What does it offer?